Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 Bed bugs can live up to one year in a plastic bag without eating.
 That’s pretty insane, considering that humans can’t survive without food and water for more than a week.
 Their lifespan inside a plastic bag also depends on the temperature.

 Since very high temperatures can melt plastic bags, very cold temperatures seem more viable.
-In this case, their lifespan may be shortened if you decide to freeze the bag with bed bugs or something similar (click to read more about bed bugs and cold temperatures).
+In this case, their lifespan may be shortened if you decide to freeze the bag with bed bugs.

 Do Bed Bugs Suffocate in Plastic Bags?